erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 a value size of 58 bits.

-If you need numbers in a power of 2 range then you can simply mask out
+If you need numbers in a power of 2 range then you can simply mask out the low bits:

 ``` erlang
 V = X band ((1 bsl RangeBits) - 1).
 ```

-or shift down the required number of bits
+Or shift down the required number of bits:

 ``` erlang
 V = X bsr (GeneratorBits - RangeBits).
 ```

-depending on if the generator is known to have weak high or low bits.
+This, depending on if the generator is known to have weak high or low bits.

 If the range you need is not a power of 2, but still much smaller than the generator's size you can use `rem`:

 ``` erlang
 V = X rem Range.
 ```

 The rule of thumb is that `Range` should be less than the square root of the generator's size.
 This is much slower than bit-wise operations, and the operation propagates low bits, which can be a problem if the generator is known to have weak low bits.

 Another way is to use truncated multiplication:

 ``` erlang
 V = (X * Range) bsr GeneratorBits
 ```

 The rule of thumb here is that `Range` should be less than 2<sup>GeneratorBits</sup>.
 Also, `X * Range` should not create a bignum, so not more than 59 bits.